• Skip to primary navigation

 How To Make Whipped Cream:

-You can also make homemade whipped cream by adding heavy whipping cream to a standing mixer with the whisk attachment or to a large bowl with an electric handheld mixer.
+You can also make homemade whipped cream by adding heavy whipping cream to a standing mixer with the whisk attachment or a large bowl with an electric handheld mixer.
 Whip the cream for 5 minutes until it forms stiff peaks.
-If you like sweet whipped cream, you can add 1-2 tablespoons of sugar to the heavy cream.
+Add 1-2 tablespoons of sugar to the heavy cream if you like sweet whipped cream.

 This whipped cream would also taste amazing on my Gluten Free Strawberry Crumble Bars!